-Strengths Weaknesses strengths in the company weaknesses in the company Here you take a close look at the home-made cor These result logically from your planned venture.
-Opportunities Threats opportunities in the environment dangers in the environment Here you show the opportunities and risks your c ompany is confronted with.
-You cannot influence all the factors.
-However, you can be prepared.
+Strengths Weaknesses strengths in the company weaknesses in the company Here you take a close look at the home-made con petitive advantages and disadvantages.
+These result logically from your planned venture.
+These result logically from your planned venture.
+Opportunities Threats